Sunar

 The Sunar (alternately, Swarnkar, Soni, Sonar, Sonkar) is a caste in India.
 The Sunar community works as traders of gold or as goldsmiths.
 The community is primarily Hindu, Sikh, Muslim and found all over India.
-In the state of Haryana, Muslim Sunars are on the Other Backward Class list and Hindu Sunars are Scheduled Castes.

 Etymology

 The term Swarnkar may derive from the Sanskrit suvarna kār, "worker in gold".

 The Swarnkar are still involved in their traditional occupation, that is being goldsmiths.
 There is however a steady process in taking up other occupations, and the community in Haryana and Punjab as whole is fairly successful, having produced several professionals.

 Social status

 The Sunars are generally considered a part of Vaishya varna.

+In the state of Haryana, Sunars are on the Other Backward Class list.

 Factions

 The Sunars are divided into a large number of territorial and non-territorial groupings called alla.
 Some of the major alla are the Jhankhad, Santanpuriya, Lal sultaniya, Dekhalantiya, Mundaha, Bhigahiya, kulthiya, Parajiya, Samuhiya, Chilliya, Katiliya Kalidarwa, Naubastwal, Berehele, Gedehiya, Shahpuriya, Mathureke Paliya, Katkaria and Nimkheriya, Vaibhaha.
 Each lineage is associated with a particular area.
 To which its ancestors belonged to.
 The Sunars use Soni, Swarnkar, Verma, Wadichar, Saraf, Shah, Sonik, Singh etc. as their surnames.
 In Gujarat and Rajasthan, the community is also known as Soni.
 In Haryana, the Sunars are often known as Swarnkar, Soni, Suri and Verma, are their common surname.
 In Sindh they are called Sonaro, In Punjab, Haryana and Rajasthan, Mair community work as goldsmiths.